e-zz/logseq-pdf-extract/README.md

     -   Use mouse or arrow keys to scroll the results.
     -   Press `Enter` or click to insert an item at cursor.
     -   `ctrl+click` to insert multiple items
--   The items page creation will be aborted if the page `@{original-title}.md` already exists.

-By default, on showing up, the panel will show you the items being selected in Zotero.
-The search panel is responsive.
-It will request Zotero only after you stop typing for a while (see the option `search_delay` in [Settings](#search_delay)).
+The items page will be created in the above process.
+But it will be aborted if the page `@{original-title}.md` already exists.
+By default, the panel will be initialized with the items being selected in Zotero.
+And the search panel is responsive.
+It will request Zotero automatically after you stop typing for a while (customize the `search_delay` in [Settings](#search_delay)).
 And it matches any part (or combination) of the following (according to [Zotero's documentation](https://www.zotero.org/support/searching))

 -   Full text of PDF attachments
 -   All metadata, including: